Website Strategy vs Business Strategy (and why they are so similar)

 The real life experience should be similar to the website experience.
 A website is usually just a great way to automate the process for both you and your customer – it should make buying from you simpler, and cut down on your admin.

 If you can’t write the step-by-step process down yourself, it’s not clear enough in your own mind to build into a business model, or a website.
+We can help you to answer this website strategy question, face to face.

 4. Once you have your roadmap written down, how will your business (and therefore website strategy) service that path?